Great to be back, Rushlinbaugh, the fastest three hours in media meeting and surpassing all audience expectations every day.

 It would be the same as if Bill Gates' father had tried to run.

-Yeah, but but but Gates has effectively done that anyway.
+Yeah, but Gates has effectively done that anyway.

-He's retired, he's pulled out of Microsoft, still has some stock, but now he's investing in squito mets, uh mosquito nets and stuff.
+He's pulled out of Microsoft, still has some stock, but now he's investing in mosquito nets, mosquito nets.

 What's the point?

-The the point would be that um comparing what Trump to Trump, what we're trying to do to Trump now, what they would have had to would have done if Bill Gates had Bill Gates decided to run in 1988.
+The point would be that comparing what Trump to Trump, what they're trying to do to Trump now, would have done if Bill Gates' father had run in 1988.

-But Bill, if Bill Gates' father had, Bill Gates would have been the uh running a big company like Trump's sons are going to be doing because Trump is.
+But if Bill Gates' father had, Bill Gates would have been running a big company like Trump's sons are going to be doing because Trump is waiting.

 Are you saying Trump should not have to divest because they might not have made Gates divest in 1968?